|Course coordinator(s)||dr. M Smits|

 Language of instruction:

 The goal of the course is to teach students to understand the important role of different social sciences theories for the analysis of environmental problems.
-To this end, students will apply different theories to an environmental problem in an individual paper, and discuss their implications for the understanding of the problem during lectures and tutorials.
+To this end, students will apply different theories to an environmental problem in an individual paper, and discuss their implications for the understanding of the problem during lectures, tutorials and online.

 After successful completion of this course students are expected to be able to: